IMAU-oceans/Lorenz/README.md

 ## Get access

 Request a Lorenz account by writing an email to m.kliphuis@uu.nl
+         \
+Please mention your solisid (if you have one)

 ## Login